thin-edge/community/src/calendar.md

 ## Event calendar for 2022

-In this calendar we will post the events where the thin-edge mmber is present.
+In this calendar we will post the events where the thin-edge member is present.